 Having a safe and affordable place to call home is the foundation for success.
 We delivered more services and support for Minnesotans who are experiencing or at risk of homelessness.
 We also provided assistance that helped people stay in their homes and prevent mass evictions during the pandemic.
 I’m chief author of a major expansion of funding for shelter services to help Minnesotans who are experiencing or at risk of homelessness.
 I’ll keep working to create more affordable housing and to help all Minnesotans find affordable and stable housing, no matter where they live or whether they rent or own their home.

 Minnesota has historically lacked necessary protections for people with disabilities.
-I introduced legislation to amend the Minnesota Human Rights Act in order to bring it in line with the federal Americans with Disabilities Act regarding disability workplace accommodations.
+In 2022 I introduced legislation to amend the Minnesota Human Rights Act in order to bring it in line with the federal Americans with Disabilities Act regarding disability workplace accommodations.
 The amendment affirms the responsibility of the Minnesota State Government to enforce the right of Minnesotans to reasonable disability workplace accommodations, as well as to serve as a technical and training resource for Minnesota employers.
-This amendment passed with unanimous support out of committee, and was signed into law by Governor Walz last summer.
+This amendment passed with unanimous support out of committee, and was signed into law by Governor Walz!
 I am proud to champion critical legislation that can garner bipartisan support.
 It shows that, with dedication, the government can work for all of us.

 Liz Reyer Election Committee